-Ubuntu for phones introduced, includes features like edge gestures and global searchAlex Wagner - Deputy Managing Editor, News Desk
+Ubuntu for phones introduced, includes features like edge gestures and global searchAlex Wagner - Editorial Director of News and Content

 We've got a new operating system to keep track of today, as Canonical has officially introduced a version of its Ubuntu computer operating system for mobile phones.
 The new OS supports both ARM and x86 processors and, according to The Verge, is built around Android kernels and drivers.
 In fact, it's expected that manufacturers could load the Ubuntu mobile OS onto an existing Android handset with little extra legwork needed.